philtr/phillipridlen/drafts/moms-secret-sauce-for-success.md

 [caves](http://www.nps.gov/cave), [the Cold
 War](http://www.titanmissilemuseum.org/), and [cutting-edge scientific research](http://www.b2science.org/) on our vacations.

+Every once in a while, when I feel like I'm just drifting through life, I'll go learn something new and it gives me just the pick-me-up I need.

+### Thanks, mom

 Thanks mom, for always encouraging to do my best, to not be satisfied with the status quo, and to be a life-long learner.
 Happy mother's day!